Icar05/HandyRatingBar/README.md

 # Attributes

-  • hasAmimation - with this flag view will works with animation <br>
+  • hasAmimation - with this flag view will works with animation <br><br>
-  • rating - value of rating that can be setted from xml or with setRating() method <br>
+  • rating - value of rating that can be setted from xml or with setRating() method <br><br>
   • numStars - count of stars in rating bar.
-Allowable values from 3 to 10 <br>
+Allowable values from 3 to 10 <br><br>
-  • activeStar - image for choosen rating. <br>
+  • activeStar - image for choosen rating. <br><br>
-  • inActiveStar - image for empty rating star <br>
+  • inActiveStar - image for empty rating star <br><br>
   • starSpace - increase space between stars.
-Some times it's work automatically, if we use exact size of view. <br>
+Some times it's work automatically, if we use exact size of view. <br><br>

 # License